rajivl2/ForexApp/README.md

 It will convert any amount of any Currency type to another currency type based on your requirement.

 #2
-It will display the current exchange rate of the currency with comparing it with others.
+It will display the current exchange rate of a currency comparing it with others.